-A child in your classroom may be at risk for sudden cardiac death due to an inherited condition.
-These children usually appear healthy and, in most cases, the young person and her/his parents have absolutely no idea that something might be wrong.
-Once diagnosed, these conditions are treatable.
+Your child or a young person you know may be at risk for sudden cardiac death due to an inherited condition.
+He/she will appear healthy and, in most cases, you will have absolutely no idea that something might be wrong.
+Once diagnosed, these conditions are treatable!